Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Yes, when you are eligible to get the vaccine, it is recommended that you do so.
 We are still learning about COVID.
 While reinfection appears to be rare so far, it is possible to get COVID more than once.
 If you currently have COVID, wait until after your isolation period is done to get vaccinated.
 Talk with your healthcare provider for additional guidance.

-Right now, only the Pfizer, Moderna and Johnson & Johnson vaccines have been authorized for distribution.
+Right now, only the Pfizer, Moderna and Johnson & Johnson vaccines have been approved or authorized for distribution.
 There may be a vaccine that is more appropriate for you than another.
 We encourage you to talk with your healthcare provider to know what is recommended for your circumstances.

 In general, the best vaccine is the one you are able to get.
 The Advisory Committee on Immunization Practices (ACIP) does not state a product preference; people may receive any ACIP-recommended COVID-19 vaccine and are encouraged to receive the earliest vaccine available to them.

-All of the vaccines that have been authorized are shown to be safe and effective in multiple rounds of clinical trials.
+All of the vaccines that have been approved or authorized are shown to be safe and effective in multiple rounds of clinical trials.
 While you do have the option to watch for availability of the vaccine you want to get, it is best not to wait if another vaccine brand is available sooner, unless you have talked to your doctor and there is a medical reason to avoid a certain brand of vaccine.

 The Pfizer and Moderna vaccines are messenger RNA vaccines, also known as mRNA vaccines.
 These are a new type of vaccine to protect against infectious diseases, but they have been known and researched for decades.
 To trigger an immune response, many vaccines put a weakened or inactivated germ into our bodies.
 Not mRNA vaccines.
 Instead, they teach our cells how to make a protein from the virus—or even just a piece of that protein—that triggers an immune response inside our bodies.
 That immune response, which produces antibodies, is what protects us from getting infected if the real virus enters our bodies later.